Sujithkumar1006/ping-android/README.md

 Steps:

-Open the project in android studio
+1.Open the project in android studio

-Once project is loaded in android studio, connect a physical device or start a device using emulator Click on Run in Android studio to run the app in one of the above devices BingPingPong App is ready to use
+2.Once project is loaded in android studio, connect a physical device or start a device using emulator

+3.Click on Run in Android studio to run the app in one of the above devices

+4.BingPingPong App is ready to use

-Click on PingTool IP which will take user to next page with Input and a submit button By giving the desired IP User can see the results for the particular IP in next page
+5.Click on PingTool IP which will take user to next page with Input and a submit button

+6.By giving the desired IP User can see the results for the particular IP in next page